Logistics Management: Definition, Functions, and Benefits

 Logistics Management by Definition

-At its core, logistics management is the part of supply chain management that plans, implements, and controls the efficient, effective forward, and reverse flow and storage of goods, services, and related information between the point of origin and the point of consumption to meet customers’ requirements.
+At its core, the logistics management process is the part of supply chain management that plans, implements, and controls the efficient, effective forward, and reverse flow and storage of goods, services, and related information between the point of origin and the point of consumption, handling goods from raw materials to the delivery of finished products to meet customers’ requirements.

 This critical facet of business is essential for maintaining a smooth operation, from order processing to the physical distribution of products.
 It’s an area that demands strategic planning and data-driven decisions.
 This ensures that inventory levels, shipping costs, and labor costs are all balanced to meet customer demands without incurring unnecessary expenses.